 Over 46% of businesses suffered some form of cyber attack in the year 2019-20 according to recent data.

 So what do you to protect yourself?
 And why can’t you rely on antivirus alone?

 1) That’s not what antivirus is designed to do

-Antivirus software is designed to protect you against known viruses and other ways of attacking systems every day.
+Antivirus software is designed to protect you against known viruses.

+Unfortunately, bad actors are creating new and “improved” viruses and other ways of attacking systems every day.

 These new, unknown threats aren’t something your good old antivirus is set up to handle.
 That’s why you need to implement something a little more robust.